DH-Center-Tuebingen/spacialist-docs/docs/user/attribute-types.md

 The Spacialist provides a big variety of different attribute types that can be used inside your [Data Model](/user/data-model).
 Named versions of those *Attribute Types* are used to populate the [Entity Types](./entity-type).

 In the next section we'll introduce all available attribute types, what they are used for and how the import data has to be formatted.
+Note the following special symbols that may be used in the formatting, which will not be typed and have only semantic meaning.

++ ... - is a placeholder for various content
++ \[...\] - Stand for optional syntax, the squared brackets should be ignored
++ [... ⟳] - Stands for an expression that can be repeated indefinetly

 ## Boolean